retrogradeorbit/tile-map/README.md

 ## Overview

 A tile map implentation using ParticleContainer in Pixi.
+Tile map collision is implemented.

+Added a little gravity and got a mini-platformer:

 [WATCH THE DEMO NOW!](https://retrogradeorbit.github.io/tile-map/)

+### Keyboard Control

+Cursor keys to move the character and climb ladders.
+'Z' or 'space' to jump.

+### Gamepad Control

 Plug in a game controller and use the left analogue stick to move the character around.
+Press 'X' to jump.

+## Tileset

 Tiles from Brandon Jones. http://blog.tojicode.com/2012/07/sprite-tile-maps-on-gpu.html Who lifted them from Spelunky: http://www.spelunkyworld.com/